-- Agreed the content of the draft Council Plan and recommended it for approval by full Council on 13th April, subject to any final minor amendments by the Assistant Chief Executive. - II.
-Approved the content of the draft service plans, subject to any final minor amendments by the relevant Director and Portfolio Holder.

-Proposal to change the Age Range of Crook Primary School from 4-11 to 3-11 from 1 September 2016 and to close Crook Nursery School as a separate school on 31 August 2016 [Key Decision CAS/07/15]
+- I. Agreed the content of the draft Council Plan and recommended it for approval by full Council on 13th April, subject to any final minor amendments by the Assistant Chief Executive. - II.
+Approved the content of the draft service plans, subject to any final minor amendments by the relevant Director and Portfolio Holder. - Proposal to change the Age Range of Crook Primary School from 4-11 to 3-11 from 1 September 2016 and to close Crook Nursery School as a separate school on 31 August 2016 [Key Decision CAS/07/15] Cabinet Portfolio Holder - Councillor Ossie Johnson Contact - Sheila Palmerley 03000 265731

-The Cabinet considered a report of the Corporate Director, Children and Adults Services which sought approval to change the age range of Crook Primary School from 4-11 to 3-11 from 1 September 2016 and to close Crook Nursery School as a separate school on 31 August 2016, taking account of the Local Authority's duties as prescribed in the Education and Inspections Act 2006 to secure sufficient places, and to secure good outcomes for all children and young people in their local area.
+We have considered a report of the Corporate Director, Children and Adults Services which sought approval to change the age range of Crook Primary School from 4-11 to 3-11 from 1 September 2016 and to close Crook Nursery School as a separate school on 31 August 2016, taking account of the Local Authority's duties as prescribed in the Education and Inspections Act 2006 to secure sufficient places, and to secure good outcomes for all children and young people in their local area.